 Depending on available funding, two to three fellowships will be awarded every year.
 Fellows will receive a stipend of $45,000 plus benefits provided by the Office for Equity and Diversity.
 Departments and colleges will be responsible for research and travel support for a minimum of $5,000, office space, technical support (computer, printer, etc.), and faculty mentors.

 To facilitate transition to the tenure-track position, faculty mentors will assist fellows to establish an independent research agenda and become acclimated to the departmental culture.
 To support professional development and build community, the Office for Equity and Diversity will coordinate a series of monthly seminars on securing grants, getting published, and networking.
 The Office for Diversity in Graduate Education (ODGE) and the Center for Teaching and Learning (CTL) will host a series of professional development workshops for this cohort on best teaching and research practices.
 The fellows will also showcase their research to the University community through a research symposium held each spring.

 In addition to conducting research, fellows will teach one course.
 We recommend that fellows teach a course in the fall semester so the department has an evaluation from the Center for Teaching and Learning and a peer or faculty mentor evaluation from which to draw on as to assess the long-term fit of the candidate.

-To facilitate the initial hire of fellows into faculty positions, departments will have guaranteed access to funding from the Bridge Fund for Faculty of Color Hires program to support salary and fringe over a three-year period (100% first year, 75% second year and 50% third year).
+To facilitate the initial hire of fellows into faculty positions, departments will have guaranteed access to funding from the Bridge Fund for American Indian Faculty and Faculty of Color Hires program to support salary and fringe over a three-year period (50% first year, 50% second year and 25% third year).
 Hiring departments assume full financial responsibility for the hire no later than the fourth year.
 Each year, the hiring units will determine the disciplines for which postdoctoral fellowships will be made available.

 If you are interested in any of the above programs, please contact: